OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-09.md

 ## Mark 9:40

-For whoever is not against us is for us.
+For anyone who is not against us, is for us.

 ## Mark 9:41